 3) You Can Acquire This Amount of Traffic From Other Sources

 On this blog, I tend to focus on Google as it’s the largest source of potential blog traffic.
 But, I’ve read reports of many who claim they’re able to get 20,000 visitors per month from sites like Pinterest alone.

-This is an achievable level of traffic even when you take search engines out of the equation.
+What this means is if you can develop your own product, you can likely reach six-figures even if we took search engines completely out of the equation.
 That’s what makes this so exciting.